-At the end of this course students will be able to:
+On successful completion of the course students will be able to:

 1. Describe the basic structures and growth characteristics of bacteria and viruses.

-2. Demonstrate knowledge of contemporary biomedical and molecular techniques to diagnose and characterize infectious microbes
+2. Demonstrate knowledge of contemporary biomedical and molecular techniques to diagnose and characterize infectious microbes.

 3. Describe prevention and treatment strategies for infectious diseases.

 4. Describe human immunity and the development of immune responses that are important in the prevention and development of disease.

 5. Demonstrate how to research topics, seek out information and solve problems in microbiology and immunology.

 6. Demonstrate practical skills necessary to conduct laboratory-based investigations in microbiology and immunology.

 7. Analyse, discuss and present laboratory-based data and scientific information in written and oral forms of communication.

 - Microbial diversity and structure